with Christine & John Valters Paintner and Betsey Beckman

-Day 1: Live webinar with Christine Valters Paintner includes overview of the week, meditation and reflection time together, and an invitation into an herbal ritual (recorded during a community offering of this retreat).
+Day 1: Webinar recording with Christine Valters Paintner includes overview of the week, meditation and reflection time together, and an invitation into an herbal ritual (recorded during a community offering of this retreat).

 Day 2: Scripture Reflection with John Valters Paintner + Audio Recording with Christine for the Meditation

 Day 3: Song and Movement Invitation with Betsey Beckman (a song has been chosen to deepen into each week's theme)

 Day 4: Audio Guidance with Christine for the Contemplative Walk

 Day 5: Audio Guidance with Christine for the Visual Art Exploration

 Day 6: Audio Guidance with Christine for the Poetry Writing + Closing Blessing Video

 - 7 hour-long webinar audio recordings with Christine introducing each chapter's theme and an overview of the contents, including an herbal invitation.

 - Ongoing access to the materials in our private and easy-to-navigate retreat platform on Ruzuku.

 - Audio recordings of Christine guiding you in each chapter's meditation and offering some guidance for the contemplative walks, visual art-making, and poetry writing. .